jaredmyers/wireless_survey/README.md

 ## Updates

+#### 04/08/21
+Current heatmapping from a local CSV appears functional.
+Now on to figuring out the image overlay situation and how to accurately associate the two.

 #### 04/06/21
 Created a floorplan png overlay file for matplotlib.
 This is a scaled mockup of an apartment with wifi location and plot points on the map for measurement.